 Keeping the nozzle just above the surface of the ash works best and means you won’t block the nozzle, it also allows you to see when a large piece of ash has become caught in the nozzle so you can easily unblock it.

-There are several different ash cans on the market, some are simple steel drums with a hose attachment, a filter, and a connection for your vacuum cleaner, others include the vacuum motor as well so you don’t need to hook up your household vacuum cleaner.
+There are several different ash cans on the market, some are simple steel drums with a hose attachment, a filter, and a connection for your vacuum cleaner, others include the vacuum motor like this unit from Inno, as well so you don’t need to hook up your household vacuum cleaner.

 You could even make your own using a strong plastic container with a lid, but for the price of the ones available at the moment it is probably cheaper and easier to buy one.